nrfconnect/sdk-nrf/doc/nrf/ug_multi_image.rst

 This means that to run menuconfig, for example, you invoke the ``menuconfig`` target to configure the parent image and ``mcuboot_menuconfig`` to configure the MCUboot child image.

 You can also invoke any child target directly from its build directory.
-Child build directories are located at the top of the parent's build directory.
+Child build directories are located at the root of the parent's build directory.

 Memory placement
 ****************